CyVerse-learning-materials/learning-materials-home/docs/vice/about.md

 6. When the Status of the launch is "Running", click on the running App under "Analyses"; a new tab will open in your browser.

 ???
-Tip: Launching VICE Apps
+Tip

+   **Launching VICE Apps**
    Even when the application has entered 'Running' status, it may take additional time for input data to be transferred onto the resource with the new container.

 -----------------------------------------------------------------------